 Old Ebbitt Grill

 Old Ebbitt Grill is a tourist attraction on its own with its presidential roots and century-old history.
 The restaurant was founded as a saloon in 1856 and since then has moved and expanded, serving drinks to many presidents along the way.
 Today, it’s a popular spot for both DC’s movers and shakers and out-of-towners.
 Pop in for a pre-theater meal to check off two must-dos in DC.

 The country’s most famous address, 1600 Pennsylvania Avenue, sits just outside DC’s downtown border, making the neighborhood a big draw for chefs catering to the city’s power players.
-Restaurateur Ashok Bajaj stops in nightly to welcome his guests to The Oval Room, a Washington institution that has played host to both former presidents Bill Clinton and George H.W.
-Bush, along with a long list of other notables.
-The ultimate DC power couple, President and Mrs. Obama have made the one-block trip from the White House to Equinox, where chef Todd Gray rose to fame for sourcing only local ingredients.
-The First Lady has also dined nearby with friends at Joe’s Seafood, Prime Steak & Stone Crab, Richard Sandoval’s Toro Toro, Boss Shepherd's, as well as Ottoman Taverna.
+Former President Barack Obama and Michelle Obama made the one-block trip from the White House to Equinox, where chef Todd Gray rose to fame for sourcing only local ingredients.
+The former first lady has also dined nearby with friends at Joe’s Seafood, Prime Steak & Stone Crab and Ottoman Taverna.

 Inside The Jefferson Hotel, you can dine under its historic skylight at The Greenhouse, which showcases a sophisticated menu for breakfast, lunch, dinner or brunch.
 And if you can get up early enough for a breakfast reservation at The Lafayette inside The Hay-Adams Hotel, you’re almost guaranteed to spot a senator or representative talking shop inside The White House-adjacent power restaurant.